Thunder Bay

 thunder-bay

-The movie’s real claim to fame—make that infamy—comes in hindsight,of both the bitterly sad and blackly humorous variety, with the eventual near-destruction (make that ongoing) of the Gulf of Mexico by oil company pollution, exemplified by the catastrophic Deepwater Horizon spill of 2010.
+The movie’s real claim to fame—make that infamy—comes in hindsight, of both the bitterly sad and blackly humorous variety, with the eventual near-destruction (ongoing) of the Gulf of Mexico by oil company pollution, exemplified by the catastrophic Deepwater Horizon spill of 2010.
 The script’s rah-rah over petroleum doesn’t smell so sweet anymore.

 07062010_thunder